 I’ll follow up in another article on a bond fund that I think makes a lot of sense to buy for a pretty attractive return.

-I recently got back from an industry conference and my main takeaway was that 2018 could be the year of inflation.
+I recently got back from an industry conference and my main takeaway was that could this year be the year of inflation.
 What does that mean and how should we position our portfolios?
 What investments benefit from high inflation?

-To start, why do I think inflation will be ticking up this year?
+To start, why does inflation move higher?
+I think it could move up soon.
 Anecdotally, I’ve heard from many employers from this conference that wages are up 20% year-over-year.
 That is significant!
 Recall, that wage growth has been one area stuck in low gear since the crisis, even as employment levels have recovered.
 As wages increase, firms costs increase and also increases consumers’ income to spend more, which helps inflation.

 I also tend to think cost-push inflation will also occur in 2018.
 Take oil and its derivatives for example.
 While not back above peaks, as we sit with it hovering around $60/barrel, that is well above the average levels of 2015 and 2016.
 Similar to wages, higher costs of other inputs rising leads to higher prices.